isomerpages/nparks-festival/_programmes/Arts & Culture/Arts & Culture @ Festival Site.md

 third_nav_title: Arts & Culture
 description: ""
 ---
-Be inspired in the park! <br>
+Interested in becoming an artist? <br>
-Pick up a paintbrush and share your creative side on upcycled wood cookies!
-Visit wood\-sculpture displays by talented artistes from this year’s wood\-sculpting symposium. <br>
+Find your inspiration at the park!
+Grab a paintbrush and showcase your creativity on repurposed wood cookies. <br>
-For the music lover in you, come jam with us at the open mic or listen to our curated playlists @ Park Beats!
+Explore wooden sculptures crafted by skilled artists from this year’s wood-sculpting symposium and immerse yourself in the natural artworks by passionate nature artist Tham Pui San.
+Bringing your kids?
+Let them enjoy the excitement of bouncy play sets as well!

 ![](/images/slide7.jpg)